Steven Threet: Michigan

 After a bye week before the team's fourth game, Threet was named the starter again and would lead Michigan to their second biggest comeback in school history and the team's biggest win of the season.
 Michigan trailed #9 Wisconsin 19-0 with three minutes left in the third quarter and then scored 27 unanswered points in 13 minutes to take a 27-19 lead.
 After a poor performance in the first half, Threet led the team to 247 yards of total offense and 27 points in the second half.
 In the third quarter, he led the Wolverines on an 80-yard, 14-play drive ending with a 26-yard touchdown pass to Kevin Koger.
-Not known for his mobility, Threet's most impressive play was a 58-yard run in the fourth quarter that set up Michigan's game-winning touchdown.
+Not known for his mobility, Threet's had a 58-yard run in the fourth quarter that set up Michigan's game-winning touchdown.
 After the game, Rodriguez said Threet's run "surprised a lot of people, maybe even himself."
 Quarterback coach Rod Smith said of Threet's second-half performance, "He's a competitor.
 He's got some heart.
 He'll fight you, which is what I want.
 That's a start, you know what I mean?
 We'll keep working on the rest."

 In the sixth game of the season, Threet started against Toledo, but he was injured and sat out the second half of the game, which Michigan lost 13-10.

 Starting in a 35-21 loss Michigan State, Threet completed 13 of 27 passes for 168 yards and a touchdown pass to go along with a career-high three interceptions.

 In a start against Purdue later in the season, Threet threw two touchdown passes for the second time, including a 51-yard touchdown pass to Darryl Stonum.
 Michigan scored a season-high 42 points against Purdue, but the defense gave up 48 points in the game.

 Threet missed two of the last three games of the season due to a shoulder injury.
 He did not make the trip to play against Ohio State.
 However, by the end of the season, The Michigan Daily wrote that "Threet has stepped up as a capable signal-caller ...
 And now, fans can take a measure of relief — Michigan has a quarterback."